magnusmetz/magnusmetz.github.io/_posts/2013-03-31-draw-easter-eggs.md

 {% include JB/setup %}

-This article shows you how to draw an egg with R. I wrote this article after I learned to use the [**animation** package](http://yihui.name/animation) for one week.
-So I will show you the simplest way to create an animated figure.
+This article shows you how to draw an egg with R. It's probably the simplest way to create an animated figure using the [**animation** package](http://yihui.name/animation).
 The only function used in this package is `ani.pause()`.

 Let's get started!